 - 1 small onion roughly chopped (approximately 1/2 cup heaped)

-- 2 cloves garlic minced or finely chopped (approximately 1/2 tbsp)
+- 2 cloves Minced Garlic (approximately 1/2 tbsp)

 - 3 cups chicken stock or broth